 For a student to be included in the calculation of a teacher's achievement metrics, the student must be scheduled into and in attendance in an appropriate course with the teacher for at least 85 percent of the days during a "test term."
-Test terms for year-long and Semester 1 assessments begin on October 1, 2021.
-They end on the last instructional day before the test (or test window).
+Test terms for year-long and Semester 1 assessments begin on October 7, 2024.
+They end on the last instructional day before the test window.

-The test term for Semester 2 assessments begins on the last Monday in January and ends on the first Friday in May.
+The test term for Semester 2 assessments begins on the first Monday in January and ends on the first Friday in May.
 In addition to meeting the minimum attendance requirement, students must be scheduled into a teacher's course by the start of the test term.